softspike/simulation_system/Readme.md

 The system is comprised of a clock and three identical processors.

-Processors processing randomly generated tasks 10000...... uzbaikt sakini

 "simulation_data.py" randomly generates a simulation data, according to certain criterias.
-A simulation dataset contains 10000 tasks.
+A simulation dataset contains 100 tasks.
 The code stores the dataset in sqlite3.

 <img src="https://user-images.githubusercontent.com/47834415/97116447-0fa1e980-16f5-11eb-9d30-63b93f9e83ec.png" alt="sql" width="325" height="325"/>